Private Guided Morocco Tours and Travel

 Tree Goats, Seafood, Artists and the Beach

-Transfer to Essaouira, a laid back town west of Marrakech set on the Atlantic coast peppered with Argan trees (yes - there are goats in the trees).
+Transfer to Essaouira, a laid back town west of Marrakesh set on the Atlantic coast peppered with Argan trees (yes - there are goats in the trees).
 Staying in Essaouira on the Atlantic coast is a perfect way to finish a tour of Morocco.
 The expansive beach is great for long walks.
 The town is famous for fresh seafood, thuja wood crafts and artists colony.
 Old Portuguese ramparts guard the walled city where you can watch silver crafters and wood carvers at work in one of the most charming medinas in all of Morocco.
 Visit a traditional pharmacy and learn about natural medicines and cures, and a Women's cooperative where Argan nuts are processed by hand into healthful oils.
 In winter Essaouira is generally warmer and wetter than Marrakech, and in summer pleasantly cool and breezy, rarely going beyond high 20's (78 F).
 Celcius.

 Day 14